Bitcoin1776/Linux-/README.md

 to install

-cd Downloads tar -zxvf forkcoin-src.tar.gz use the install instructions found in the folder
+cd Downloads tar -zxvf (source or binary name I would use binary if you are not insane) use the install instructions found in the folder

-binary files are not required
+Source files not required